All About Dancers

 - Develop self-understanding of physical capabilities and limitations, and choose dance styles accordingly.

 - Devise and choreograph dance for self or others.

 - Collaborate with choreographers to refine or modify dance steps.

-Dancers state the following job skills are important in their day-to-day work.
+When polled, Dancers say the following skills are most frequently used in their jobs: